peepsquest/tutorials/src/creating-sprite-sheets.md

 The generated sprite sheet and JSON meta file is supported by pixi.js.
 We'll cover this in a future example.

-The only caveat is `Projmate` is not well documented as a small team can only do so much.
+`Projmate` is not well documented as a small team can only do so much.
 Look at this project's `Projfile.coffee` which has the `spritesheet` task for this tutorial.